MSQuadribot/ROS2_NvidiaNX_Camera/Readme.md

 The sending rate is around one frame per second.

 async is also used for the very same purpose.
-It is however supposed to use an asynchronous method, even though it does not seem to work properly
+It is however supposed to use an asynchronous method, even though it does not seem to work properly.

-display is used to launch a simple Python code
+display is used to launch a simple Python code.
 It will allow the user to see cameras' stream localy with 60f ps.

+### What are the topics provided by this packages

+There is a central topic for this package : camera_data, which is provided by the camera publisher.
+This topic is then subscribed by listener, result and posting.
+It is composed of a bytes array.
+This array contains two frames, taken at the same time, from both camera.
+One is displayed at the top of the other.
+The main element of this topic is thus a UintMultiArray that encapsulate both images as a bytes array.

+The other nodes are consuming this camera_data to produce simple results.
+They do not return topics.

+Finally, display is not using any ROS2 code, it is just a classic python script implemented inside this package.
+This way, it is simpler to use directly and provide a understandable example of what this package provide.